funcx-faas/helm-chart/README.md

 # minikube kubectl -- port-forward --address 0.0.0.0 service/funcx-funcx-web-service 8000
 # minikube kubectl -- port-forward --address 0.0.0.0 service/funcx-funcx-websocket-service 6000

+These port forwards are only temporary - they run as foreground processes and break as soon as the pods change (for example due to restarts).
+That seems a bit frustrating if they're meant to be pointing to services.
+Is there a more persistent kubernetes configuration that can be used to expose to the world?
+And for other people, to expose to whatever their security-scoped environment is?

 This will expose the services on port 8000 and port 6000  - because this is a service, the 2nd port number in the helm suggested text is ignored, I think - so that could be removed in a PR (as long as I check and justify that with documentation links)

 now from a working funcx install, create a funcx client pointed at the current